Death and state funeral of Elizabeth II: Australia

 Monuments and landmarks across the country were lit up to honour the Queen.
-The Sydney Opera House was illuminated with an image of Queen Elizabeth II on the nights of 9 and 10 September, as a symbolic gesture on behalf of the Government of New South Wales.
+The Sydney Opera House was illuminated with an image of the Queen on the nights of 9 and 10 September, as a symbolic gesture on behalf of the Government of New South Wales.
 The Australian Parliament House was lit up with images of the Queen throughout her seven-decade reign, reflecting her long and deep relationship with Australia.
 Landmarks across Perth and Melbourne were illuminated in "royal purple" in honour of the Queen.

 A national memorial service for the Queen took place on 22 September at Parliament House in Canberra.
 The National Day of Mourning was observed as a "one-off public holiday".
 One minute's silence was observed at 11:00 across Australia.
 Plans were announced for a new public square in central Sydney bearing the late Queen's name.

 The Bahamas

 A state memorial service for Elizabeth II, Queen of the Bahamas, was held at Christ Church Cathedral in Nassau on 2 October.
 A procession of parliamentarians and law enforcement officers preceded the service, which started at Rawson Square, Bay Street.
 Governor General Sir Cornelius A. Smith, and Prime Minister Philip Davis were among those who addressed the congregation.